Special elements

 This page provides a reference for all such elements.

-Boxes, admonitions and math environments
+Boxes, admonitions, and math environments

-The following boxes are available:
+The following box types are available:

 blockto display a regular presentation block,theoremto display a theorem,definitionto display a definition,exampleto display an example,lemmato display a lemma,corollaryto display a corollary,remarkto display a remark.proofto display a proof.